top of page

 In December of 2023 I began working on another large Florida Panther watercolor painting!

 This piece is about 4 feet wide and 3 feet tall (36x42) and each plant and animal species is painted more or less to scale.
 It took several months to complete, and was finished in May 2024.
+It depicts 23 species of plants and animals that can be found within it's range.

 Species depicted: